 1) Definition of Mitigating Circumstances

-Situations that the student could not have predicted and had no control over (e.g. serious illness, death of someone close, being the victim of crime, family difficulties and financial hardship); Situations with negative impact on the student’s ability to undertake assessments/examinations which are independently evidenced in a timely fashion; (e.g. doctor’s note during illness showing duration and level of negative impact);Situations that are acute or short term, the timing of which are relevant to the impact on study (normally within three weeks of the relevant assessment event deadline).
-Mitigating Circumstances must be submitted to your Department using the University’s Mitigating Circumstances Form as soon as possible.
+Situations that the student could not have predicted and had no control over (e.g. serious illness, death of someone close, being the victim of crime, family difficulties and financial hardship); situations with negative impact on the student’s ability to undertake assessments/examinations which are independently evidenced in a timely fashion; (e.g. doctor’s note during illness showing duration and level of negative impact); situations that are acute or short term, the timing of which are relevant to the impact on study (normally within three weeks of the relevant assessment event deadline).
+Mitigating Circumstances must be submitted to your Department using the University’s Mitigating Circumstances Portal as soon as possible.

 2) Information for Students

 If you want to submit mitigating circumstances, please read:

 3) Information for staff advising students on mitigating circumstances